ansellum/sshell/REPORT.md

 #### Potential future modifications
 There was a plan to consolidate certain data types in a "Command Line" struct,
-which would've helped organize properties of the **entire command line**.
-Due to
+which would've helped organize properties of the **entire command line** such as
-time constraints, this feature was not implemented in the final release.
+the file redirection global variables.
+Due to time constraints, this feature was
+not implemented in the final release.

 ## Program Flow (Functions)